Capacity of Noisy Permutation Channels

-Here we show a proof sketch that the constant $c$ in \Cref{thm::bounds_uniform_type} is sharp (cannot be improved to $o(1)$).
-One tool we will need is the following theorem by Marton \cite{martonBlowUp} shown below. \begin{lemma}[Marton's Transportation Inequality] Let $X^n \sim \prod_{t = 1}^n P_{X_t}$ and $\hat X^n \sim P_{\hat X^n}$.
+Here we show that the constant $c$ in \Cref{thm::bounds_uniform_type} is sharp (cannot be improved to $o(1)$).
+One tool we need is the following theorem by Marton \cite{martonBlowUp}: \begin{lemma}[Marton's Transportation Inequality] Let $X^n \sim \prod_{t = 1}^n P_{X_t}$ and $\hat X^n \sim P_{\hat X^n}$.
 Then there exists a joint probability measure $P_{X^n, \hat X^n}$ with these given marginals such that

 where $d(X, Y)$ is the Hamming distance. \end{lemma}